 A food importer is required to register with the Joint Border Management System in New Zealand.
-Only a New Zealand based individual, or a company can register for importation of food products.
+Only a New Zealand based individual, or company can register for importation of food products.
 The registration of a person or a company is deemed a registered importer under Section 438 of the Act, and this registration is valid for a year.

-U.S. exporters must work very closely with their New Zealand importer to make sure that all conditions are met before shipping any product.
-If you miss a condition it may result in delays or rejection for the product entering the country.
+U.S. exporters must work very closely with their New Zealand importer to ensure that all conditions are met before shipping any product.
+Missing a condition, it may result in delays or rejection for the product entering the country.